-Indian Prime Minister makes historic visit to Israel
+India's Narendra Modi visits Israel

 Economic relations between India and Israel have flourished since the establishment of formal diplomatic ties in 1992.

-Bilateral trade at the time was worth $200 million and mainly comprised of diamonds, by 2016 that figure had skyrocketed to $4.16 billion, excluding defense expenditure.
+Bilateral trade at the time was worth $200 million and mainly consisted of diamonds.
+By 2016, that figure had skyrocketed to $4.16 billion, excluding defense expenditure.

-In 2016, India accounted for 3.3% of Israel's trade with imports and exports including agriculture, textiles, machinery, and chemical and mineral products.
+In 2016, India accounted for 3.3% of Israel's trade, with imports and exports including agriculture, textiles, machinery, and chemical and mineral products.

 Under a program titled "Make in India," Modi has been looking for foreign companies to set up production in India.
-Modi's trip -- which includes scheduled meetings with Israeli CEOs -- will likely be viewed as an opportunity to encourage Israeli businesses -- comprising everything from diamond merchants to tech firms -- to sell their wares in India.
+Modi's trip, which includes scheduled meetings with Israeli CEOs, is likely to be viewed as an opportunity to encourage Israeli businesses -- ranging from diamond merchants to tech firms -- to sell their wares in India.

-"Defense has been a primary driver, but I think this visit will be about broadening the relationship," said Dhruva Jaishankar, a foreign policy fellow at Brookings India.
+"Defense has been a primary driver, but I think this visit will be about broadening the relationship," said Dhruva Jaishankar, a foreign-policy fellow at Brookings India.

 "Both sides are trying to create an enabling environment for a broader relationship.
 When India looks West, there aren't too many stable democracies anymore.
 Same with Israel, so when it looks East, it sees some stability in India.
 That creates a natural convergence of interest."